-INDIANA UNIVERSITY ACADEMIC PROGRAMS
+INDIANA UNIVERSITY AT BLOOMINGTON

 - College of Arts and Sciences School of Journalism

-- School of Business1 School of Continuing Studies2
+- School of Business1

-- School of Dentistry
+- School of Continuing Studies2

 - School of Education1

 Division of General and Technical Studies3

-- Graduate School

-- · School of Health, Physical Education, and Recreation
+- School of Health, Physical Education, and Recreation

-- · Herron School of Art

 - School of Law-Bloomington

-- School of Law-Indianapolis

-- · Graduate Library School

-- · School of Medicine

-- Division of Allied Health Sciences

-Division of Postgraduate and Continuing Education

 - School of Music

-- · School of Nursing

 - School of Optometry

-- · School of Physical Education

-- · School of Public and Environmental Affairs
+- School of Public and Environmental Affairs

+- Graduate School

-- · School of Social Work
+- Graduate Library School

-- Summer Sessions

 - University Division

+INDIANA UNIVERSITY-PURDUE UNIVERSITY AT INDIANAPOLIS

+- School of Business1

+- School of Continuing Studies2

+- School of Dentistry

+- School of Education1

+School of Engineering and Technology (Purdue University)

+- Herron School of Art

+- School of Law-Indianapolis

+- School of Liberal Arts

+- School of Medicine

+- Division of Allied Health Sciences

+- School of Nursing

+- School of Physical Education

+- School of Public and Environmental Affairs

+School of Science (Purdue University)

+School of Social Work

+IUPUI University Division

+Columbus (Indiana) Campus of IUPUI

+THE REGIONAL CAMPUSES

+Indiana University East (Richmond)

+Indiana University at Kokomo

+Indiana University Northwest (Gary)

+Indiana University at South Bend

+Indiana University Southeast (New Albany)

+Indiana University-Purdue University at Fort Wayne (IPFW)

-Bulletins for the divisions of the University marked (•) above may be obtained from the Office of Records and Admissions, Student Services Building, Indiana University, Bloomington, Indiana 47405.
-(Please note that there are two Indiana University Schools of Law, and be sure to specify whether you want a bulletin of the Bloomington or the Indianapolis School.)
+Bulletins for the divisions of the University marked () above may be obtained from the Office of Records and Admissions, Student Services Building, Indiana University, Bloomington, Indiana 47405.
+(Please note that there are two Indiana University Schools of Law and be sure to specify whether you want a bulletin of the Bloomington or the Indianapolis School.)